-You should bring some basic medicines along like for headache, upset stomach, body ache, fever, flu, common cold, etc. A few band-aids, anti-septic lotion, nasal drops, and pain relief spray can be of huge help.
+You should bring some basic medicines along like for headache, upset stomach, body ache, fever, flu, common cold, etc. A few band-aids, anti-septic lotions, nasal drops, and pain relief sprays can be of huge help.
 Lip Balm, cold cream, and moisturizer will be required as well.

 Prepare for the Cold

 No matter what time of the year you are planning your trip in, you must prepare for cold weather during your trip.
 The weather of Ladakh is very unpredictable and the temperature can drop significantly without warning.
 I have seen snowfall in Ladakh even in the months of July and August at high altitude passes.

 During summer, days will be very warm and nights very cold and your packing should be sufficient to handle both kinds of weather.
 If traveling early or late in the season, you should prepare yourself to handle temperatures close to 0.
 For more details, please read What kind of Clothes to Pack for Ladakh Trip.

 Prepare for the Sun